crgee1/Streben/README.md

 ## Future Changes

-* Add other users as friends
-* Pull friends' data into their activity feed
 * Comment on activitiy feed items
+* Like other people's activities